Aviion: History

-Data General had, for most of its history, essentially mirrored the strategy of DEC with a competitive (but, in the spirit of the time, incompatible) minicomputer with a better price/performance ratio.
+Data General (DG) had, for most of its history, essentially mirrored the strategy of DEC with a competitive (but, in the spirit of the time, incompatible) minicomputer with a better price/performance ratio.
 However, by the 1980s, Data General was clearly in a downward spiral relative to DEC.
 With the performance of custom-designed minicomputer CPU's dropping relative to commodity microprocessors, the cost of developing a custom solution no longer paid for itself.
 A better solution was to use these same commodity processors, but put them together in such a way to offer better performance than a commodity machine could offer.

-With Aviion, DG shifted its sight from a purely proprietary minicomputer line to the burgeoning Unix server market.
+By 1989 Unix RISC workstations from Sun Microsystems and others increasingly lured customers from DG and DEC.
+With Aviion, introduced that year, DG shifted its sight from a purely proprietary minicomputer line to the burgeoning Unix server market.
 The new line was based around the Motorola 88000, a high performance RISC processor with some support for multiprocessing and a particularly clean architecture.
 The machines ran a System V Unix variant known as DG/UX, largely developed at the company's Research Triangle Park facility.
 DG/UX had previously run on the company's family of Eclipse MV 32-bit minicomputers (the successors to Nova and the 16-bit Eclipse minis) but only in a very secondary role to the Eclipse MV mainstay AOS/VS and AOS/VS II operating systems.
-Also, some Aviion servers from this era ran the proprietary MEDITECH MAGIC operating system.
+Also, some Aviion servers from this era ran the proprietary Meditech MAGIC operating system.

 From February 1988 to October 1990, Robert E. Cousins was the Department Manager for workstation development.
 During this time they produced the Maverick project and several follow-ons including the 300, 310 and 400 series workstations along with the 4000 series servers.

 Aviion were released in a variety of sizes beginning in the summer of 1989.
 They debuted as a pizza box workstation (codenamed "Maverick") and a server in both roller-mounted and rackmount flavors ("Topgun").
 Speed-bumped and scaled-up versions followed, culminating in, first, the 16-CPU AV/9500 server and then the up to 32-way AV 10000 server in 1995, DG's first implementation of a Non-Uniform Memory Access (NUMA) design.
 Workstations remained part of the line for a time, but the emphasis increasingly shifted towards servers.

 In 1992, Motorola joined the AIM alliance to develop "cut down" versions of the IBM POWER CPU design into a single-chip CPU for desktop machines, and eventually stopped further development of the 88000.
 Because of this, DG gave up working with Motorola, and decided instead to align its efforts with what was soon to become the clear winner in volume microprocessors, and used i386 architecture CPUs from Intel instead.